Connect By Phone, Email Or U.S. Mail

 Inmate Telephone Calls

-During the initial phase of the inmate booking procedure, each inmate is afforded the opportunity to make a free telephone call.
+After the initial phase of the inmate booking procedure, each inmate is afforded the opportunity to make a free telephone call.
 The party receiving this free call still has the opportunity to accept or deny the telephone call.

 - Inmates are not permitted to receive telephone calls.